b-bellovic/kadoa_assignemnt/docs/testing.md

 # Testing Approach

-This documentation covers the testing strategy employed in the Kadoa application.
+This documentation covers the testing strategy employed in the Kadoa Assignment application.
 Note that **only minimal testing was added** to showcase the approach that would be used in a complete implementation.

 ## Testing Strategy